Remaining Loan Balance Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Remaining balance after n payments equals P(1+r)^n - M × ((1+r)^n - 1) / r, where P is original principal, r is monthly rate, M is monthly payment, and n is payments made.
-The first term is what principal would have grown to at the rate without payments; the second term is what the payments have accumulated to in a compound-interest sense.
-Subtracting gives the actual remaining balance.
-This is standard amortisation accounting used by every lender.
+The remaining balance after n payments is given by B = P(1+r)n − M × ((1+r)n − 1) ÷ r, where P is the original principal, r is the monthly rate (annual rate ÷ 12, decimal), M is the standard amortising monthly payment, and n is the number of payments already made.
+The first term is what the principal would have grown to if no payments were made; the second term is the future-value annuity of the payments at the same rate.
+The difference is the actual remaining balance under standard amortisation accounting — the same convention every lender uses.

 Inputs